-While Amazon has not made conversion info available for Premium A+ pages, the company reports that brands can expect up to 15% increase in sales from standard A+ content.
-Premium A+ is reserved for vendors and currently only available by invitation.
+Though Amazon has not made conversion info available for Premium A+ pages, the company reports that brands can expect up to a 10% increase in sales with basic A+ content.
+Premium A+ is reserved for brands using Vendor Central.

-How are Premium A+ Pages Different from Standard A+ Pages?
+How are Premium A+ Pages Different from Basic A+ Pages?

-Amazon Premium A+ modules have spots for full images that maximize more space on the page and appear more ad-like.
-The typical sizes are 800 x 600 or 1464 x 600, allowing for images that stretch across the whole Amazon page.
-Standard A+ pages have much smaller images as the content does not stretch as wide.
-The widest module for standard A+ content is 930 pixels wide.
+Premium A+ modules have spots for full images that maximize more space on the page and appear more ad-like.
+The typical sizes are 800 x 600 pixels or 1464 x 600 pixels, allowing for images that stretch across the whole Amazon page.
+Basic A+ pages have much smaller images as the content does not stretch as wide.
+The widest module for basic A+ content is 970 pixels wide.

 Premium A+ Module:

-While standard A+ content does not have a space for video in the content, Premium A+ offers a full screen video module or one that can play alongside text.
-It should be noted that pages with standard A+ or even no A+ can still load videos to the product image carousel at the top of the page.
+While basic A+ content does not have a space for video in the content, Premium A+ offers a full-screen video module or one that can play alongside text.
+It should be noted that pages with basic A+ or even no A+ can still load videos to the product image carousel at the top of the page.

 Limited Opportunity for Text

-With very short character limits for titles and paragraphs alike, there is not much space for descriptive text.
+With many of the modules offering very short character limits for titles and paragraphs alike, there is not much space for descriptive text in Premium A+.
 For some types of products, this will work just fine, as the more visual feel will be enough.
-For others, this may make it difficult to get across enough information to satisfy consumers’ concerns about buying.
+For others, using Premium A+ will require carefully pairing visual and written assets in order to overcome consumers’ barriers to purchase.

 Depending on the module, a typical paragraph has a maximum character limit between 100-500, which is roughly 4-5 sentences.
-No modules offer bullets, and only three line breaks are allowed in most paragraph fields.
+Amazon has also made it possible to format text with bulleted lists, and bold, italicized, or underlined texts.
+Amazon also allows up to 5 line breaks for most modules and added a text-only module with up to 10 line breaks.
 Additionally, the more text you want to include, the more images and videos you will need to have prepared to accompany it.

 New Interactive Modules

-Amazon Premium A+ modules contain a wide variety of feature options not found in standard A+, many of which encourage consumer interaction.
+Amazon Premium A+ modules contain a wide variety of feature options not found in basic A+, many of which encourage consumer interaction.
 In addition to video, Premium modules have:

 - a clickable Q&A option